Cluster Population Demographics in NGC 628 Derived from Stochastic Population Synthesis Models: Discussion

 \section{Discussion}

 Here we discuss some implications of our findings.
-We begin with an additional verification check on our method (\autoref{ssec:completeness_robustness}), and then discuss our findings regarding truncation of the cluster mass distribution (\autoref{sec:CMF}) and the cluster age distribution (\autoref{ssec:cluster_disruption}).
+We begin with a series of additional verification checks on our method (\autoref{ssec:robustness}), and then discuss our findings regarding truncation of the cluster mass distribution (\autoref{sec:CMF}) and the cluster age distribution (\autoref{ssec:cluster_disruption}).